llamaspitoon/fiddythree/README.md

 # fiddythree
-Picker the winner of sports contests and win crypto
+Pick the winner of sports contests and win crypto

+## Thanks, Quintor!
+This project was initialized by unboxing Quintor's [Angular Truffle Box](https://www.trufflesuite.com/boxes/angular-truffle-box).